asmitapoddar/Deep-Learning-DNA-Sequences/README.md

 ## Features
 - `.json` file for convenient parameter tuning
-- `.yml` file for path specification to data directory, model directory and visualization(Tensorboard and Attention) directory
+- `.yml` file for base path specification to data directory, model directory and visualization(Tensorboard and Attention) directory
-- Checkpoint saving and resuming.
+- Writing and visulaization of model training logs using Tensorboard

 ## Data